Disease

 Symptoms

-• water-soaked patches
+• water-soaked patches that look translucent before they darken

-• fuzzy gray centers on older spots
+• fuzzy gray centers appearing on older, more advanced spots

 Causes